 Color is added to fish by various methods:

-- One method is by feeding them dyed food to make them colorful.
-This method is of very little concern, and of course the color is not permanent.
+One method is to feed them dyed food.
+This method is of little concern, but of course the color is not permanent.

-- Another method is by injecting dyes into the fish, as seen in the painted glassfish.
-This method puts the color onto specific areas of the fish's body.
+Another method is to inject dyes into the fish, as seen in the painted glassfish.
+This method applies color to specific areas of the fish's body.

-- And still another method is by inducing the fish to release its natural slime coat, then placing the fish into a dye colored water that is absorbed onto the surface of its body, and then finally putting the fish into water with medication that encourages the redevelopment of the slime coat.
-This method provides a more over all coloration, an example is the colored Red-tail Botia.
+And yet another method is to induce the fish to release its natural slime coat, then place the fish into dyed water, which is then absorbed onto the surface of its body.
+In the last step, the fish is placed in water with medication that encourages the redevelopment of the slime coat.
+This method provides a more overall coloration, such as that seen in the colored Red-tail Botia.

 Those fish that survive the injection processes reportedly go on to live fairly normal lives, though the dyes usually fade with time.
 This may be true for fish subjected to the overall dying process as well.
 There have been reports with the colored botias, of the fish possibly having shortened lives and possibly developing other abnormalities.
 As a consumer you will want to be aware of these concerns.
 The combined buying power of aquarists makes a difference on what is made available.